 When I founded Sponge, I wanted to build a small company where, instead of working ourselves breathless every night and weekend, we prioritized abundance and flexibility.
 But the pandemic obviously changed everything.
 There were suddenly no boundaries or compartmentalization.
-We were literally trying to work from closets, while tutoring the kids, or wearing the baby for naps.
+We were literally trying to work from closets while tutoring the kids.
 It was grinding, and had the zero-sum mentality and impossible targets of the corporate/startup culture I tried to leave behind.

 Admitting we’re people

 Is this a radical concept?
 We found a lot of strength in vulnerability the past two years.
 We didn’t pretend the world wasn’t in crisis, or that we were impervious worker bees.

 The team wasn’t shy with each other (or our clients) about heavy, mournful, or frantic days.
 We just owned the chaos, and there was no need to hide when we were distracted, stressed, or sick.
 Those days were hard, of course, but not icky or shameful.

 Things are (usually!) much calmer now, but our Slack channels have remained genuinely honest, transparent, and supportive.
 We’ve always been a happily remote company, but now we intimately understand and trust each other in a way that feels new.

 In the midst of the crisis, our non-essential work often felt inconsequential compared with our friends and family trudging into overcrowded hospitals and juggling virtual classrooms.
 When things feel out of control, the healing response is always action.
 We can’t do everything, but we can do something.
 And it’s our responsibility and privilege to do as much as we can.

 So we dialed up our efforts to help our communities and make our work more meaningful: